EWE Conference Program

 Ken Hardcastle and Ed Lutjens

-Ken Hardcastle of Hermit Woods Winery, NH will pour and discuss his dry Hermitage, a complex dry red berry blend modeled on red wines of the Rhone Valley, while Ed Lutjens discusses his charmat and methode champenoise Maine-grown blueberry sparkling wines.
+Ken Hardcastle of Hermit Woods Winery, NH will pour and discuss his dry Hermitage, a complex dry red berry blend modeled on red wines of the Rhone Valley, while Ed Lutjens pours and discusses his charmat and methode champenoise Maine-grown blueberry sparkling wines.

 Yann Fay and Dominic Rivard